igortk/spy-cat-agency/README.md

 # Spy Cat Agency

+## 📡 Postman
-The Postman collection with all the requests for this API is located in the `postman` folder.
+‼️The Postman collection with all the requests for this API is located in the `postman` folder.
+The IDs for cats, missions, and targets are generated in UUID format.
+After creating a cat, mission, or target, copy and use their UUIDs in the other API requests for testing purposes.

-## 🚀 Running the service:
+## 🚀 Running the service

 ### 1️⃣ Clone the repository.
 ```sh